libxml-raku/LibXML-raku/doc/Element.md

         my LibXML::Element @nodes = $node.getChildrenByLocalName($localname);
         my LibXML::Node::Set $nodes = $node.getChildrenByLocalName($localname);

     The function gives direct access to all child elements of the current node with a given local name.
 It makes things a lot easier if one needs to handle big data sets.
+Note:

+      * A special `localname ` '*' can be used to match all ements.

+      * `@*` can be used to fetch attributes as a node-set

-A special `localname ` '*' can be used to match any local name.
-The special names `#text`, `#comment` and `#cdata-section` can be used to match Text, Comment or CDATA nodes.
+      * `?*` (all), or `?name` can be used to fetch processing instructions

+      * The special names `#text`, `#comment` and `#cdata` can be used to match Text, Comment or CDATA nodes.

   * getElementsByTagName